MediaButler/CLI-Windows/README.md

     cd C:\path\to\CLI-Windows
     .\mediabutler.ps1

+### Docker

+You can also run the client inside a docker envrionment by running

+    docker run -it mediabutler/cli-windows

 ## Support

 Further help and support using this script can be found in [our Wiki](https://github.com/MediaButler/Wiki/wiki) or drop by our [Discord Server](https://discord.gg/nH9t5sm)